Pepsi Philippines: History

 On October 16, 1946, John Clarkin acquired a franchise to bottle and distribute Pepsi-Cola in the Philippines, establishing Pepsi-Cola Bottling Company of the Philippine Islands Ltd. (later renamed Pepsi-Cola Bottling Company of the Philippines, Inc.).
 Clarkin was a former executive of the Pepsi-Cola Company who came to the Philippines as a member of the US Air Force during the close of World War II.
 In the beginning, the company imported Pepsi-Cola until 1947, when its first bottling plant was established in Quezon City.
 After Clarkin returned to the United States in 1957, Pepsi-Cola International took over the Philippine operations.

 In 1983, the Philippine operations became a branch of PepsiCo's New York office - PepsiCo, Inc. (Philippine branch) - and operated until 1985.
 Between 1985 and 1989, Pepsi-Cola Distributors of the Philippines, Inc., a group identified with Filipino businessmen Ernest Escaler and Eduardo Cojuangco Jr., took over the Philippine franchise.

 Pepsi-Cola Products Philippines, Inc. (PCPPI) was established in 1989 as Premier Beverages by Luis Lorenzo, Sr. to acquire the bottling and distribution rights to PepsiCo beverages in the Philippines.

 In 1997, the Guoco Group acquired Lorenzo's holdings in PCPPI.
 Under Guoco management, was spent in 1998 to upgrade the facilities of PCPPI.
 In 2000, PepsiCo paid to the Guoco Group to acquire a 33% stake in PCPPI.
 News reports cited the rationale was to ensure PepsiCo had a continuing market for its concentrates, even if it meant infusing money into its licensed bottlers.

 PCPPI became listed in the Philippine Stock Exchange in 2008.

 In September 2010, Korean-based Lotte Chilsung Beverage Company Ltd. acquired 34% of PCPPI.
 The acquisition made Lotte Chilsung the largest shareholder in PCPPI.
 Lotte Chilsung agreed to pay P4.447 billion to buy the 1.27 billion shares from the Guoco Group.
 In 2013, Lotte Chilsung increased its stake to 39%.
 As of March 2013, Netherlands-based Quaker Global Investments B.V. is the company's second largest shareholder with 29.5%.

 In 2023, Lotte Chilsung raised its stake 73.6% and completed its acquisition of Pepsi Philippines.

 Recent developments

 In June 2013, PCPPI announced that the company would undertake the expansion of its production and distribution capabilities.
-PCPPI wanted to add three new lines in its existing manufacturing plants in Muntinlupa, Cebu City and Davao City within the year and open a new facility in Santo Tomas, Batangas.
+PCPPI wanted to add three new lines in its existing manufacturing plants in Makati, Muntinlupa, Cebu City and Davao City within the year and open a new facility in Santo Tomas, Batangas.
 It also hoped to expand its current distribution network of 500,000 locations by about 12% within the year.
 About 70% of the company's current sales come from carbonated drinks with the balance coming from non-carbonated drinks.

 The company ventured into the manufacture of Cheetos snacks in the Philippines from 2015 to 2019.